the-redback/minducker/README.md

 # MinDucker

-MinDucker (or, `Minikube Sucker` :p) is a teeny-tiny script that carries over docker images from host machine to Minikube.
+MinDucker (or, `Minikube Docker Sucker` :p) is a teeny-tiny script that carries over docker images from host machine to Minikube.

+## Usage

 This script does the following:

-- Carries over docker images from host machine to Minikube.
+- Carries over docker images from host machine to Minikube
+- Useful for private images.
+No hassels of creating `ImagePullSecret`.
 - Removes dangling images created by new image.

 ## Set Me UP!

-Move Script in to your path
+Move this Script in to your path

 ```console
 $ curl -LO https://raw.githubusercontent.com/the-redback/min-ducker/master/minducker \